 2013 JM Ward Distinguished Quaker Visitor Lecture

-Earlham College School of Religion’s Professor of Christian Spirituality Carole Spencer will speak about Hannah Whitall Smith’s Highway of Holiness: Mysticism, Heresy and Feminism in a Quaker “Free Lance” on Monday, September 30th at 7:30 p.m. at New Garden Friends Meeting (801 New Garden Road).
-This event is sponsored by Friends Center and is free and open to the public.
-Contact firstname.lastname@example.org for more information.
+Earlham College School of Religion’s Professor of Christian Spirituality Carole Spencer spoke about Hannah Whitall Smith’s Highway of Holiness: Mysticism, Heresy and Feminism in a Quaker “Free Lance” on Monday, September 30th at 7:30 p.m. at New Garden Friends Meeting (801 New Garden Road).
+This event was sponsored by Friends Center and was free and open to the public.
+Contact email@example.com for more information.

 Quaker Renewal Program

 Friends Center offers comprehensive adult continuing education programs in Bible, Christian thought and Quaker history.
 Three six-week courses in Quaker studies are offered annually.
 Topics have included North Carolina Quaker history, Friends in healing, Quaker women, Quaker diversity, the spirituality of Thomas Kelly, spirituality and peacemaking, ethics in public life, Quakers and culture, Quakers and Christ and numerous book studies.

 As a major Quaker resource center for the South, Friends Center fields numerous inquiries about Friends and provides guest speakers for schools, churches, meetings, civic organizations and the media.
 Friends Center provides the orientation to Quaker faith and practice for Guilford College faculty, staff, administration, students and parents and was instrumental in assuring that Friends testimonies are creatively addressed in the school’s curriculum.